 - Grains: brown rice, lentils, quinoa, wheat berries, amaranth, gluten-free pasta, whole wheat, Spelt, Kamut

-- Veggies: ALL vegetables EXCEPT onions, garlic, spinach, tomatoes, leeks, or radishes
+- Veggies: ALL vegetables EXCEPT onions, garlic, and leeks.

 - Fruits: berries, grapes, bananas, peaches, apricots, apples, pears